-- ensuring that, when a pupil who is the subject of a Child Protection (CP) Plan leaves, their information is transferred to the new school within two weeks and that the child's Social Worker is informed that the child has moved; - Where a pupil has not returned to school for ten days after an authorised absence or is absent from school without authorisation for twenty consecutive school days, the pupil can be removed from the admission register when the school and the local authority have failed, after jointly making reasonable enquiries, to establish the whereabouts of the child.
-This only applies if the school does not have reasonable grounds to believe that the pupil is unable to attend because of sickness or unavoidable cause. - School will notify the local authority when a pupil fails to attend school regularly or is absent without leave for more than 10 consecutive school days. - alert the authority if it is aware of any child being looked after under a Private Fostering arrangement.
-On admission to school, and at other times, the school will be vigilant in identifying any private fostering arrangement.
-(See Appendix D13) - acknowledging that a child that is looked after (CLA) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep CLA and previously looked after children safe.
-It is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group; - applying disciplinary measures such as restraint or isolation in response to incidents involving children with special educational needs and disabilities (SEND), by considering the risks carefully, given the additional vulnerability of the group; - recognising that to safeguard a pupil, it may be necessary to use restraint and yet restraint is likely to impact on the well-being of the child.
+- ensuring that, when a pupil who is the subject of a Child Protection (CP) Plan leaves, their information is transferred to the new school within two weeks and that the child's Social Worker is informed that the child has moved: - alert the authority if it is aware of any child being looked after under a Private Fostering arrangement.
+On admission to school, and at other times, the school will be vigilant in identifying any private fostering arrangement. - acknowledging that a child that is looked after (CLA) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep CLA and previously looked after children safe.
+It is important that all agencies work together, and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group; - applying disciplinary measures such as restraint or isolation in response to incidents involving children with special educational needs and disabilities (SEND), by considering the risks carefully, given the additional vulnerability of the group; - recognising that to safeguard a pupil, it may be necessary to use restraint and yet restraint is likely to impact on the well-being of the child.
 By planning positive and proactive behaviour support, school can reduce the occurrence of risky behaviour and the need to use restraint.
 Guidance is available here: